neelsmith/complutensian-texts/prologs/overview.md

 # Editorial material

+> Summary: seven essays from the editors
+>
+> - 4 appear only in volume 1: overview of entire program
+> - on reading OT appears in all 4 OT volumes 1-4
+> - dedication to Pope appears only in first 4
+> - on reading NT appears in 1 and 5.
+>
+> 3 historical documents from key editors in history of Bible

 ## From the editors of the Complutensian

 1. Dedication to Pope Leo X (Lorenzo de Medici).
 Incipit *Ad sanctissimum ac clemenitissum dominum nostrum*.
     - volume 1 vol1_+_2r